Rest assured that the Apple doom train continues to chug along whether you choose to ride it or it ever stops at Cupertino or not.

 Even if this were true, who would you trust more?
 Apple or the companies that are actively trying to subvert your privacy?

-This is not Jones’s first “You think Apple is good at privacy but it’s not” small animal rodeo.
+not Jones’s first “You think Apple is good at privacy but it’s not” small animal rodeo.
 The company may not be perfect, but it’s way better than its competition.